 What is this test?

-This test checks a developing baby for cytomegalovirus (CMV), a virus that belongs
+This test checks the amniotic fluid around a developing baby for cytomegalovirus (CMV).

-to the herpes family of viruses.
-The herpes family includes herpes simplex; varicella
+This virus belongs to the herpes family of viruses.
+The herpes family includes:

-and produce antibodies to keep the virus in check.
-CMV can "shed," or makes its way
+Your body will produce antibodies to keep the virus in check.
+CMV can "shed," or make

-into the environment, even without your having any symptoms.
+its way into the environment, even without you having any symptoms.

-CMV is spread in two ways.
-You can catch it through contact with the bodily fluids
+CMV is spread in 2 ways.
+You can catch it through contact with the bodily fluids of

-of an infected person who's shedding, and it can be transferred from a woman to her
+an infected person who's shedding.
+Or it can be transferred from a woman to her unborn

-unborn baby during pregnancy or childbirth, and to her newborn while breastfeeding.
+baby during pregnancy or childbirth, and to her newborn while breastfeeding.
+The greatest

-The greatest concern is when a woman contracts CMV for the first time during pregnancy.
+concern is when a woman contracts CMV for the first time during pregnancy.
+The infection

-The infection is passed to the baby about one-third to one-half of the time and can
+is passed to the baby about one-third to one-half of the time.
+It can pose a health

-pose a health threat in up to 15% of these babies, even if they don't have symptoms
+threat in up to 15% of these babies, even if they don't have symptoms at birth.